Emergency Medical Responder

-The term first responder is commonly used to describe the first medically trained person to arrive at the scene of an accident or other incident.
-The term is also used when referring to a certified first responder.
-A certified first responder (CFR) may very well be the first on scene, but has a more than basic knowledge of first aid that can be used to perform patient assessment and intervention and also assists EMS providers.
+The term certified first responder is commonly used to describe the first medically trained person to arrive at the scene of an accident or other incident.
+The term is also used when referring to an Emergency Medical Responder (EMR) or Medical First Responder.
+An Emergency Medical Responder (EMR) may very well be the first on scene, but has a more than basic knowledge of first aid that can be used to perform patient assessment and intervention and also assists EMS providers.

 In 1979, the US Department of Transportation (US DOT) recognized a gap between basic first aid and EMT level training.
-Basic first aid as taught by the Red Cross is covered by 8 hours of training.
-Basic EMT level training is 110 hours.
-There are three other levels of EMT training: EMT Intermediate 85 (200-400hrs), EMT Intermediate 99 (200-400 hrs), and EMT Paramedic (1000 hrs).
-Certified first responders fill the training gap.
-To become a certified first responder, one must complete 40-60 hours of first aid training.
+Basic first aid as taught by the Red Cross is covered in 10 hours of training.
+Basic EMR level training is 120 hours.
+There are three other levels of EMT training: EMT (110-180 hrs.), Advanced EMT (200-400 hrs.), and EMT Paramedic (+1000 hrs.).
+Emergency medical responders fill the training gap.
+To become an EMR, one must complete 80-120 hours of first aid training.
 The training involves seven modules that have been established by a curriculum development group of medical personnel and educators.
 The curriculum was developed to create a training system that allows for evaluation of the students as they acquire new skills as well as testing the medical concepts regarding human physiology and anatomy.
-They included input from emergency medical personnel, physicians and test groups of certified first responders.
-The curriculum for certified first responders can vary by state.
+They included input from emergency medical personnel, physicians and test groups of emergency medical responders.
+The curriculum for EMR’s can vary by state.
 Training is often added to respond to patient care issues that arise from field experience and concerns that may have been left out of the core curriculum.

-Module 1) Covers the basic concepts and concerns of a certified first responder.
+Module 1) Covers the basic concepts and concerns of an EMR.
 The roles and responsibilities of first responders are discussed, including an overview of the EMS system.
 Stress management in critical situations, personal protective equipment and scene safety are covered, as well as the legal and ethical issues a first responder may encounter (such as consent, refusal of treatment and duty to act, confidentiality and crime scenes).
 Also included in the first module is an overview of body systems, anatomy, physiology, body mechanics and lifting and carrying techniques.

 Module 2) Covers airway anatomy and physiology, how to maintain an open airway, pulmonary resuscitation and the differences in adults and children.
 This module also includes a practical lab of the techniques discussed regarding barrier devices, suction equipment, airways and the removal of foreign objects from an airway.

-Module 3) Trains the certified first responder in patient and scene assessment.
+Module 3) Trains the EMR in patient and scene assessment.
 This includes evaluating a scene for possible hazards and determining the quantity of patients and the need for additional help.
 Students also will learn to assess the nature of the injury or illness by determining responsiveness, assessing the airway, breathing and circulation.

 Module 5) Covers what is commonly referred to as first aid.
 This module covers recognition and management of general medical complaints, seizures, altered mental status, environmental emergencies, behavioral emergencies, psychological crisis and typical patient situations.
 A review of the cardiovascular system is covered to prepare for internal and external bleeding first aid, as well as soft tissue injuries and burns.
 Dressing and bandaging wounds is also taught here.
 The final portion of module five is musculoskeletal injuries, and includes head and spinal injuries.